Codesai/website/README.md

 ## To build a version for production
 Run the build_for_production.sh script.

-This script runs jekyll build setting jekyll's environment variable to production (by default it's set to development).
+This script runs jekyll build setting jekyll's `JEKYLL_ENV` environment variable to `production` (by default it's set to `development`).

-The Google Analytics tracking code is only rendered for the production version to prevent visits from localhost:4000 messing up our analytics.
+This way the Google Analytics tracking code is only rendered for the production version and we prevent that visits from localhost:4000 mess up our analytics.

 ## Jekyll Concepts